 By Andrew Westcott

-I wanted to heat my water by using solar photovoltaic panels to power the immersion heater, but without the complication of buying one of those dodgy, expensive inverters.
-Some may argue that it would be better to use solar thermal panels to heat the water, but this requires additional plumbing, a pump to circulate the water and I'm not convinced it's much more efficient.
-What I've developed here provides a very simple system needing no changes to the existing plumbing and no expensive electronics and software.
+I wanted to heat my water by using solar photovoltaic panels to power the immersion heater, but without the expense and complication of buying one of those dodgy foreign-made inverters.
+Some may argue that it would be better to use solar thermal panels to heat the water, but this requires additional plumbing, a pump to circulate the water and I'm not convinced it's any more efficient.
+What I've developed here is a very simple system needing no changes to the existing plumbing and no expensive electronics and software.
 The simplicity and therefore cheapness of this design are its primary features.

 My initial idea was to connect the solar panels directly to the immersion heater, bypassing the considerable expense and complication of the usual electronics.
 Once I researched and understood the characteristics of solar panels and started doing some calculations, I realised that a direct connection to the immersion heater wasn't going to heat the water significantly in anything other than full sunlight.